-Entrants in the 2017 Great Midlands Fun Run, have until close of business next Monday 11th September to pay in their sponsor money.
+Entrants in the 2018 Great Midlands Fun Run, have until close of business Monday 17th September to pay in their sponsor money.

-Fun Run Event Director, Tracey Spare explained: “Even though a large proportion of sponsor money is now raised online, the next few days is critical in determining what the final total will be.
-Anyone who has raised sponsor money offline using their official Great Midlands Fun Run sponsor has until close of business next Monday to pay in their sponsor money at any branch of Lloyds Bank.”
+Fun Run Event Director, Tracey Spare explained: “Even though a large proportion of sponsor money is now raised online, the next two weeks is critical in determining what the final total will be.
+Anyone who has raised sponsor money offline using their official Great Midlands Fun Run sponsor has until close of business two weeks today, Monday 17th September to pay in their sponsor money at any branch of Lloyds Bank.”

 Tracey said: “Once you have paid in your sponsor money, please post your sponsor form to: Great Midlands Fun Run, The Hub, Mere Green Community Centre, 30A Mere Green Road, Royal Sutton Coldfield B75 5BT.
 This will ensure your chosen charity can reclaim any Gift Aid where appropriate, which is worth 25p for every £1 you have raised, as long as your sponsors have provided their home address and postcode and ticket the Gift Aid box.”